 I also note that the following presentation is for information only and is intended for the audience here today and those who watch the recording.
 I respectfully ask that it is not reported outside of today's session, including by the media.

-Any inquiries from journalists should be directed to the media team at the Department of Climate Change Energy environment and water by emailing mediateam at dq.gov.au.
+Any enquiries from journalists should be directed to the media team at the Department of Climate Change Energy, the Environment and Water by emailing mediateam@dcceew.gov.au.
 You can see that email on the slide.

-And the recording and slides will be made available as soon as possible.
-No. get into it.
-So welcome.
+The recording and slides will be made available as soon as possible.

+SLIDE 4 We’ll get into it, so welcome.
 Thank you very much for attending today's deep dive.
-As you're hopefully aware, consultation is open on the Carbon Credits and Other Legislation Amendment Integrity and Transparency Bill, which amends the Carbon Credits Carbon Farming Initiative Act 2011, also known as the CFI Act, and the National Greenhouse and Energy Reporting Act.
-2007.
-Today we gave a presentation which provided A high-level overview of the amendment package and the recording of this will be published on the Have Your Say page.
+As you're hopefully aware, consultation is open on the Carbon Credits and Other Legislation Amendment Integrity and Transparency Bill, which amends the Carbon Credits (Carbon Farming Initiative) Act 2011, also known as the CFI Act, and the National Greenhouse and Energy Reporting Act 2007 – the NGER Act.

+Yesterday we gave a presentation which provided a high-level overview of the amendment package and the recording of this will be published on the Have Your Say page.

-More details of the entire package can be found in the exposure draught and the consultation paper on the Have Your Say page.
+More details on the entire package can be found in the exposure draft and the consultation paper on the Have Your Say page.